 Anjali Banerjee was born in India, raised in Canada and California and received degrees from the University of California, Berkeley.
-She has written five novels for youngsters and four for grownups, including ENCHANTING LILY, now available from Berkley/Penguin.
-Romantic Times magazine has given ENCHANTING LILY a top rating of 4.5 stars: “This is a wonderful story with lovable characters who are trying to start fresh after tragedy touches their lives.
+She has written five novels for youngsters and four for grownups, originally published by Wendy Lamb Books/Random House, Berkley/Penguin, and Simon & Schuster.
+Romantic Times magazine gave her novel, ENCHANTING LILY, a top rating of 4.5 stars: “This is a wonderful story with lovable characters who are trying to start fresh after tragedy touches their lives.
 Readers will fall head over heels for a four-legged character who almost upstages the two-legged leads.”

 The Philadelphia Inquirer called her young adult novel, MAYA RUNNING (Wendy Lamb Books/Random House) “beautiful and complex” and “pleasingly accessible.”
-The Seattle Times praised Anjali’s novel for adults, IMAGINARY MEN (Downtown Press/Pocket Books) as “a romantic comedy equal to Bend it Like Beckham.”
+The Seattle Times praised Anjali’s novel, IMAGINARY MEN (Downtown Press/Pocket Books) as “a romantic comedy equal to Bend it Like Beckham.”

 Growing up in a small town in Manitoba, Canada, Anjali’s favorite family event was the weekly drive to the garbage dump to watch for bears.
 She also loved jaunts to the library, where she checked out the same Curious George books dozens of times.
 She adored a picture book called The Bear Who Couldn’t Sleep, starring a baby bear who refused to hibernate in winter.
 Her favorite authors were Enid Blyton, Agatha Christie, Alexander Key, C.S.
 Lewis and others.
 Every night her father read to her from C.S.
 Lewis’s The Chronicles of Narnia or Tolkien’s The Lord of the Rings trilogy.

-Anjali loves hiking, reading, watching movies, supporting local animal welfare organizations, feeding birds, and playing piano.
-She lives in the Pacific Northwest, in a cottage in the woods, with her husband and four rescued cats.
+Anjali loves hiking, reading, watching movies, piano, supporting local animal welfare organizations, feeding birds, and playing piano.
+She lives in the Pacific Northwest, in a cottage in the woods, with her husband and six rescued cats.